 08:45 - 09:00 on every day: drop in to Zoom

-Day 3 and Day 4: Focus on data processing, Model of ANN and supervised Deep Learning to classify images of waste in the wild (9:00 - 12:00, Dr. Khatuna Kakhiani)
+Day 2: Focus on data processing, Model of ANN and supervised Deep Learning to classify images of waste in the wild (9:00 - 17:30, Dr. Khatuna Kakhiani)

-During these two days, participants will explore how Deep Learning can be used to classification waste in wild.
+During this day, participants will explore how Deep Learning can be used to classification waste in wild.
 After brief introduction of Deep Learning, and basic concepts and Building blocks of Deep Neural Networks, participants will learn how to:

-On the fifth day we start with the guest lecture "Towards Data-Driven Computational Fluid Dynamics".
+On the third day we start with the guest lecture "Towards Data-Driven Computational Fluid Dynamics".
 It will be given by Anna Schwarz, Institute of Aerodynamics and Gas Dynamics, University of Stuttgart.

-The exercises will be carried out on HLRS systems using Jupyter Notebooks.
+The exercises will be carried out on HLRS's systems using Jupyter Notebooks.

 Students without Diploma/Master: 30 EUR PhD students or employees at a German university or public research institute: 60 EUR PhD students or employees at a university or public research institute in an EU, EU-associated or PRACE country other than Germany: 120 EUR.
 PhD students or employees at a university or public research institute outside of EU, EU-associated or PRACE countries: 240 EUR Other participants, e.g., from industry, other public service providers, or government: 600 EUR